 How To Lend Across Multiple IFISAs In One Year!

-As you may know, you can only open one IFISA in a tax year, which runs from 6th April to 5th April, and this limits your ability to spread your money and the risks across lots of provider.
+As you may know, you can only open one IFISA in a tax year, which runs from the 6th of April to the 5th of April, and this limits your ability to spread your money and the risks across lots of providers.

 But you're wrong!

-You are actually allowed to open lots of IFISAs in one tax year.
+You're actually allowed to open lots of Innovative Finance ISAs in one tax year.
 The rule is that you're not allowed to put new money into more than one IFISA.
 So it's possible to create a portfolio of half-a-dozen IFISAs and hundreds or thousands of loans over the course of a few weeks, rather than years, in order to rapidly shrink the risks of lending even further.

-Therefore, you could open an IFISA for new money, which is capped at £20,000.
+In other words, you can open an IFISA for new money, which is capped at £20,000.
 And you could open another new IFISA at the same time, into which you might transfer other, older money from an IFISA that you contributed to in an earlier tax year.

-What this means is that you could lend across a half dozen or more IFISAs with relative ease within about a month, by transferring from other existing ISAs.
+What this means is that you could lend across a half dozen or more IFISAs with relative ease within about a month through partial transfers from an existing ISA or ISAs.
 You don't have to wait a whole year to open your second ISA, then another year for the third, and so on.

-Just to be clear, though, you can only do partial transfers of money you contributed in previous tax years.
+Just to be doubly clear, though, you can only do partial transfers of money you contributed in previous tax years.
 New money contributed in the current tax year has to stay where it is or be transferred in full.
 The same applies to interest or gains made on new money.
 That money becomes “old” as soon as the 6th of April arrives again, in which case it can be split up and transferred out as much as you want.

 What if you have no other ISAs?

 *Commission and impartial research: our service is free to you.
-We already show dozens of P2P lending companies in our accurate comparison tables and we keep adding more as soon as they provide us with enough details.
+4thWay shows dozens of P2P lending accounts in our accurate comparison tables and we add new ones as they make it through our listing process.
 We receive compensation from Assetz Capital, HNW Lending, Kuflink, Loanpad, Proplend and Sourced Capital, and other P2P lending companies not mentioned above when you click through from our website and open accounts with them.
 We vigorously ensure that this doesn't affect our editorial independence.
 Read How we earn money fairly with your help.